axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 Style Customization
 --------------------

-This customization is only available for the components in the new project ``portal-component``.
+This customization is only available for the components in the new project ``portal-components``.

 How to customize
 ^^^^^^^^^^^^^^^^